matloff/toweranNA/README.md

 Note carefully that in describing our methods as being for regression applications, *we do NOT mean imputing missing values through some regression technique.* Instead, our context is that of regression applications themselves, with the goal being prediction.
-Again, all of our methods are **nonimputational**.
-(For some other nonimputational methods, see for instance (Soysal, 2018) and (Gu, 2015).)

-## toweranNA(): A novel method based on regression averaging
+## toweranNA: A novel method based on regression averaging

 The famous formula in probability theory,